Dance Music The Living Earth Show

-The Living Earth Show — a Bay Area new music initiative comprised of electric guitarist Travis Andrews and percussionist Andy Meyerson — will release their sophomore album Dance Music October 28 on New Amsterdam Records.
+Dance Music is the sophomore album from The Living Earth Show, a Bay Area new music initiative comprised of electric guitarist Travis Andrews and percussionist Andy Meyerson.
 The Living Earth Show works to serve as a megaphone and canvas for some of the world’s most progressive artists; the duo commissions, curates, organizes, and promotes composers to help them realize their most ambitious creative visions.
 On Dance Music, the duo brings to life works inspired by dance by Christopher Cerrone, Jacob Cooper, Nicole Lizée, Jonathan Pfeffer, and Anna Meredith.

 The Living Earth Show was formed by Travis Andrews and Andy Meyerson in San Francisco in 2010.
 Years of close collaboration and a shared sense of humor inform the duo’s intuitively in-synch performances and tongue-in-cheek playfulness, which is why the music on Dance Music is best described by The Living Earth Show duo themselves:

 “Like Terry Riley snorting Pixy Stix in a video game adaptation of Saturday Night Fever, Anna Meredith’s “Tassel” blends disco, punk, and minimalism to craft a whirling dervish of a chamber music composition.
 Synths, soaring guitars, and rapidly frantic drums gradually build into a dizzying coalescence of intensity, energy, and distorted hyperactivity.